In Wuhan, last-minute shopping and a return to normal on Lunar New Year eve

 (Interactive graphic tracking global spread of coronavirus: here)

-Reporting by Xihao Jiang and Josh Horwitz in Wuhan; Writing by Engen Tham in Shanghai; Editing by Karishma Singh
+Reporting by Shanghai newsroom; Writing by Engen Tham in Shanghai; Editing by Karishma Singh

 Our Standards: The Thomson Reuters Trust Principles.